Twinside/Eq/userdoc/language/fundef.rst

 You may now want to define functions with many if to change behaviour of your definitions and everything.
 Sad news, there is no ``if``, no ``while`` and no ``for`` in `Eq Language`.
-But the language provide an other mean to control behaviour.
-It's the power of...
+But the language provide an other mean to control behaviour, the unification.

 Unification
 -----------